 The lack of community in Profi might be intentional.
 After all, coaching may require some confidentiality–so in some cases, you might not want your clients to know each other.
 But all this is to say that Profi is well set up to schedule and run individual and small-group coaching sessions, but it’s not really a community builder.

-Mighty Networks is an all-in-one community-building platform that gives you a ton of features to build a thriving membership base.
+Mighty Networks is a cultural software platform that brings together community, courses, content, and commerce, and it gives you a ton of features to build a thriving membership base.
 While the focal point of Profi is the calendar and scheduling tools, the focal point of Mighty Networks is your own community–that you can fill with members who are excited to be there and engage with each other.

 We’ve learned through the years that for all the reasons people might join an online community: a course, a webinar, or a group coaching session, they stay for the connections they make.
 That’s why each Mighty Network is centered on relationships–they’re what makes your community thrive.
 And in addition to great events and courses, which we’ll talk about below, you’ve got a lot of everyday community-building functions: conversations, posts and articles, polls, live streaming, and dedicated subgroups.
 All are tools to help you make your community fantastic.

 4. Profi vs. Mighty Networks: Events & meetings

 Since Profi is primarily a scheduling platform for 1:1 or small group meetings between coaches and clients; this is what it does best.
 You can send the scheduling link to clients that lets them view your calendar and set up a meeting (much like Calendly).
 Once they choose a meeting time and fill out their account details, they can access the meeting itself in the “session room.”
 On the day of their event, your clients can log on, test their quality, and jump into a call with you.